redbox-mint/website-redboxresearchdata/data-lifecycle.md

 research data files under ReDBox and institutional control.
 The files and metadata can then be published for open access.

-## ReDBox in the Cloud

-With ReDBox, QCIF are using a new web development framework that will allow QCIF to move beyond hosting individual ReDBox Lite instances to providing the full ReDBox functionality in the Cloud using the Software as a Service (SaaS) model.
-The Research Activity Portal can already be extended to provide the Data Management Planning Tool for institutions.

 ## The Benefits of ReDBox as a Research Data Management Platform

 Through this approach researchers will have ReDBox as a single point of access to key elements of the DLCF,